 What We Suggest:

-• Look for toys made with 100% natural or organic materials like rubber, cotton and hemp and even bones.
+- Look for dog chews and toys made with 100% natural or organic materials like rubber, wool, cotton and hemp and even some types of bones.
 When they have been used up after hours of play, generally they can be composted (check with your municipality) if the filling and thread are naturally based as well.
 But if they end up in the landfill, these materials are way more forgiving on tummies and sea life than plastic-based materials.
 We happen to have a very nice collection of dog and cat toys made from sustainable materials.
 Check out our pet toys here.

 If you've managed to make it here, thanks for sticking around!
 As you can see, there is a lot to know when it comes to how to choose sustainable pet products.